larsonzh/whois/docs/USAGE_EN.md

 Notes:
 - If no positional query is provided and stdin is not a TTY, batch mode is enabled implicitly; `-B` enables it explicitly.
 - With `-Q` (no redirect), the tail RIR just shows the actual queried server and may NOT be authoritative.
+ - `-g` matches only on header lines whose first token ends with ':'; when a header matches, its continuation lines (starting with whitespace until the next header) are also included; without `-g`, the full body is passed through.
+ - Important: `-g` uses case-insensitive prefix matching and is NOT a regular expression.

 ## 3. Output contract (for BusyBox pipelines)
 - Header: `=== Query: <query> ===`, query is `$3`